 IPA seeks an experienced Project Manager for a proposed research initiative on interoperable payment platforms in Sub-Saharan Africa and Asia.
-This initiative will conduct research on the deployment and adoption of new digital payments systems in multiple regional and national markets in Sub-Saharan Africa and Asia, including, but not limited to, Myanmar and Tanzania.
+This initiative will conduct research on the deployment and adoption of new digital payments systems in multiple regional and national markets in Sub-Saharan Africa and Asia.
 This initiative will produce a wide set of research outputs over the course of several years, ranging from peer-reviewed academic papers and impact evaluations, case studies, descriptive research, and process evaluations.
 Research engagements developed by this initiative may include, but are not limited to, the following research questions:

 - How to effectively onboard financial service providers and consumers to new digital payments platforms;